 Williamston real estate is some of the most expensive in Michigan, although Williamston house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Williamston isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Williamston are a mix of both white- and blue-collar jobs.
-Overall, Williamston is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Williamston who work in management occupations (14.84%), office and administrative support (14.62%), and sales jobs (8.58%).
+Overall, Williamston is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Williamston who work in office and administrative support (12.91%), teaching (10.34%), and management occupations (9.91%).

-The per capita income in Williamston in 2018 was $46,667, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $186,668 for a family of four.
+The per capita income in Williamston in 2018 was $41,413, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $165,652 for a family of four.
 However, Williamston contains both very wealthy and poor people as well.

 The most common language spoken in Williamston is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Greek.